minhluannguyen/nice-curl-vuln-reporter/README.md

       run_command: python3 exploit-server.py
 ```

-- Similar to the client block, `config_path` allows extending the default VM configuration for the attacker machine.
+- Similar to the client block, `config_path` (*optional*) allows extending the default VM configuration for the attacker machine.
 If not provided, a default configuration (`vm-configs/attacker.nix`) will be used if the file exists.
-- `networking` for the attacker machine only allows inbound forwarding, so it supports `inbound_guest_ports` and `inbound_host_ports` to map the guest ports on the VM to the host ports on host machine.
+- `networking` for the attacker machine only allows inbound forwarding, so it specifies the `allowed_tcp_ports` that the attacker server will be listening on to receive incoming connections from the client VM.
 - `server` defines the server application that simulates the attacker's malicious server to exploit the curl client.
 It supports both C and Python applications with different build configurations.
-  - `file_path` points to the server application source code in the `exploit/` directory.
+  - `file_path` (*optional*): points to the server application source code in the `exploit/` directory.
 By default, it takes all the files in the `exploit/attacker/` directory.
-  - `service_name` is an optional field that specifies the name of the systemd service to run the server.
+  - `service_name` (*optional*): field that specifies the name of the systemd service to run the server.
 If not provided, the default service name `maliciousServer` will be used.
 This is useful for cases where the server needs to be running before the test script starts, as it allows waiting for the service to be active before executing the attack command in the test script.
   - `wait_in_test_script` is a boolean flag that indicates whether the test script should automatically wait for the server to be ready before continuing.
   - For C applications, specify the `build_config` with `build_inputs` for any dependencies needed during compilation, `build_commands` for the commands to build the server, and `build_output` for the name of the output executable.
   - For Python applications, specify the `python_version`, any required `python_packages` to start the server.
 The Python dependencies can be found on the Nix search website, although most of these Python packages have the same name as in Nixpkgs.
   - `run_command` specifies the command to run the server application.

+Port fields accept either:
+- a single integer (e.g. `8080`)
+- a list of integers (e.g. `[8080, 8081]`)

 ### Custom VMs block